-Summer (March - April): During this time of the year, the climate remains dry and windy; one can find animals around the water bodies.
+Summer (April to May): During this time of the year, the climate remains dry and windy; one can find animals around the water bodies.

 Winter (November to February): Perhaps the best time to visit the Kaziranga National Park as the climate is mild and dry.
 Chances of spotting rhinos are more in winter as the grass burn off and the background becomes clearer.

 To promote wildlife tourism in Assam, Kaziranga Park authorities organizes a jeep and elephant safari tour.

 Sprawling over an area of 430 sq km, the park alias the hotspot of diversity is split into four areas; each has its own distinguish feature regarding grasslands, the density of mammals & bird, land topography, terrains.
 Below are some points of the pre-defined tourist circuits where the jeep safari takes place: